rplotka/IntroF18/README.md

 * Using GIT is sometimes easier using a GUI
   * [GitHub Desktop GUI](https://desktop.github.com/)
   * [GitKraken](https://www.gitkraken.com/)
+Updated F19
+* Using the GUIs is much easier for most folks.
+* create your account on github and create your first repo

 Here is the Final Test line